ntakirutimanapierre/Sentinel-2-Cloud-Masking-with-s2cloudless/README.md

 ---

-## Model Training and Evaluation

 ### Visualize and Evaluate Cloud Mask Components

 1. **Define Visualization Functions**:
    - Use Folium to create an interactive map.
-   - Define methods to display Earth Engine image tiles on the map.
+Define methods to display Earth Engine image tiles on the map.

 2. **Display Cloud and Cloud Shadow Components**:
    - Mosaic the image collection.
    - Prepare and display various mask components like clouds, shadows, dark pixels, probability, and cloudmask.

 3. **Evaluate Mask Components**:
-   - Use interactive maps to toggle layers on and off, evaluating the effectiveness of different parameters.
+   - We used interactive maps to toggle layers on and off, evaluating the effectiveness of different parameters.
    - Experiment with different values for cloud probability threshold, NIR threshold, cloud projection distance, and buffer to optimize the mask for different conditions.

 ---